hyphanet/plugin-WebOfTrust/README.md

 your pull requests at [xor-freenet's repository](https://github.com/xor-freenet/plugin-WebOfTrust) to receive accelerated and extended review:
 He works on WoT about every second day, and wrote most of its code.
-Your code will still be shipped to the official Freenet repository by xor, submitting pull requests to his repository first would just be for review purposes.
+Your code will still be submitted to the official Freenet developers by xor for inclusion in the main repository, filing pull requests to his repository first would just be for review purposes.

 ## Support